 CheatSheet shows you the available shortcuts of the active application after holding the command-key for 2 seconds.
-After the panel shows up you can either type the shortcut or click the item in the panel to execute the command.

 KeyCombiner helps you learn exactly the keyboard shortcuts you need.
 Create your own shortcut collections by importing from a large public database of shortcuts (VSCode, Vim, IntelliJ, Gmail, Notion, Excel, etc.

 WinExt Key Launcher is used to quickly open your resources by shortcut keys, you can press two keys (Ctrl+? or Alt+?) at any place of Windows to open the corresponding resource during it is running.